csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Several object-oriented extensions to SQL have been proposed.
 POSTGRES (Stone- braker and Rowe [1986] and Stonebraker [1986]) was an early implementation of an object-relational system.
 Other early object-relational systems include the SQL extensions of O2 (Bancilhon et al. [1989]) and UniSQL (UniSQL [1991]).
 SQL:1999 was the product of an extensive (and long-delayed) standardization effort, which originally started off as adding object-oriented features to SQL and ended up adding many more features, such as procedural constructs, which we saw earlier.
 Support for multiset types was added as part of SQL:2003.

 Melton [2002] concentrates on the object-relational features of SQL:1999.
-Eisen- berg et al. [2004] provides an overview of SQL:2003, including its support for multisets.
+Eisenberg et al. [2004] provides an overview of SQL:2003, including its support for multisets.

 A number of object-oriented database systems were developed in the late 1980s and early 1990s.
 Among the notable commercial ones were ObjectStore (Lamb et al. [1991]), O2 (Lecluse et al. [1988]), and Versant.
 The object database standard ODMG is described in detail in Cattell [2000].
 JDO is described by Roos [2002], Tyagi et al. [2003], and Jordan and Russell [2003].
 *************************************************************